2018 Saudi Super Cup: Background

 This was Al-Hilal's third appearance in the competition.
 Al-Hilal won the 2015 edition and finished as runners-up in 2016.
 This was Al-Ittihad's second appearance in the competition.
-They finished as runners-up in 2013 after losing to Al-Fateh.
+They finished as runners-up in the 2013 after losing to Al-Fateh.

-The 2017 edition which was supposed to be contested between Al-Hilal and Al-Ittihad was canceled.
-The decision was based on the request of then-Saudi national team manager, Edgardo Bauza, who expressed his desire to change the calendar of the season to help him set the ideal preparation program for the 2018 FIFA World Cup.
+The 2017 edition, which was supposed to be contested between Al-Hilal and Al-Ittihad, was canceled.
+The decision came at the request of then-Saudi national team manager Edgardo Bauza, who sought to adjust the domestic calendar to set up an ideal preparation program for the 2018 FIFA World Cup.

-Al-Hilal qualified by winning the 2017–18 Saudi Professional League on the final matchday by defeating Al-Fateh 4–1.
-Al-Ittihad qualified by winning their ninth King Cup title by defeating Al-Faisaly 3–1 in the final.
-The was the 141st meeting between these two sides in all competitions.
-Al-Hilal won 56 times while Al-Ittihad won 42 times and the two teams drew 42 times.
-This was the tenth final between these two sides, with Al-Ittihad winning five times and Al-Hilal winning four times.
+Al-Hilal qualified by winning the 2017–18 Saudi Pro League on the final matchday with a 4–1 victory over Al-Fateh.
+Al-Ittihad qualified by winning their ninth King Cup title, defeating Al-Faisaly 3–1 in the final.

+This was the 141st meeting between the two sides in all competitions.
+Al-Hilal had won 56 times, while Al-Ittihad had won 42 times, with 42 draws between them.
+It was also the tenth final between them, with Al-Ittihad winning five times and Al-Hilal winning four times.